Car Accident Lawyer

 - When you arrive at the final resting place, workers will usher your vehicle to the grave or mortuary and remove your vehicle’s identification flag.

-If you have been involved in an accident involving a funeral procession, contact a car accident attorney Indianapolis, IN offers as soon as possible.
+If you have been involved in an accident involving a funeral procession, contact one of the Auto Accident Lawyers Indianapolis, IN residents trust as soon as possible.

 Thank you to our friends and contributors at Ward & Ward Law Firm for their insight into car accidents and funeral processions.